 In this guide about documentary photography, I have proposed to describe as clearly as possible what it is, how to do it, and how to approach the subjects and situations in real life.

-Documentary photography is like street photography as they have many standard features, but is entirely a distinct discipline as its purpose is to tell a story.
-It is a genre of photography that offers a straightforward representation of its subject, which can be anything, including people, objects, places, or events.
+Documentary photography is like street photography as they have many standard features but is entirely a distinct discipline as its purpose is to tell a story.
+It is a photography genre that offers a straightforward representation of its subject, which can be anything, including people, objects, places, or events.
 It is mostly used in reportage.

-For most people, it is a type of sharp-focus photography which revolves around capturing raw and candid real-life situations.
+It is a type of sharp-focus photography that revolves around capturing raw and candid real-life situations for most people.
 Through it, the photographer gets the opportunity to show viewers the complexities of life.
 Usually, the capturer is narrating a story over a while.
 This differs from photojournalism, which is mostly about covering events in real-time.

 The images in documentary photography usually follow a theme.
 These themes are commonly based on social and political issues like conflict, injustice, and inequality.
 Many renowned photographers became famous because of their compelling portrayal of such topics, including horrors of war.

 As documentary photography relies on an accurate depiction of its subject, it is hard in practice.
-It relies on the shooting of richer subjects which reflect deeper meanings.
+It relies on the shooting of richer subjects that reflect deeper meanings.
 They have to reflect the world as it exists, without any editing.
 Even though it is anti-interventionist, it is not a dispassionate form of art, as it is significant.

 Thus, mastering documentary photography requires a lot of practice and effort.
-You can begin with the fundamentals, which are always the right place to start, but exclusive provenance of rules will not help you to excel in documentary photography.
+You can begin with the fundamentals, which are always the right place to start, but exclusive provenance of rules will not help you excel in documentary photography.
 To become a professional, you will have to grasp this craft from its core.
 Here are some tips on how you can do this: